stonehippo/kinoma_template/README.md

 # Kinoma Element Project Template

 _Warning: This is code for a product that is no longer available!
 Don't bother trying to find a Kinoma product: they were cool but there's better choices out there now.
 I suggest taking a look at [Moddable](http://moddable.com).
-That's the team developed the Kinoma product line, and they've continued the work on the XS JavaScript runtime and hardware support._
+That's the team that developed the Kinoma product line, and they've continued the work on the XS JavaScript runtime and hardware support._

 A simple project template for updating the (now defunct) Kinoma Element.

 ## Rationale

 Since the [Kinoma](https://kinoma.com) product line is pretty much dead, I've dumped the Kinoma Code IDE.
-But I've still got one of the Kinoma Element devices, so I might still play with it from time to time.
-Fortunately, the device itself has pretty everything that is needed to do development on it.
+But I've still got a Kinoma Element device, so I might still play with it from time to time.
+Fortunately, the device itself has pretty much everything that is needed to do development on it.

 ## Getting Set Up